aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ##### Train
 Free Time
 ##### Daytime
-* Money Reading (Y5000)
 * **Reach final floor of Mementos Palace**
-    1. A Silent Voice
+    1. A Small Cry for Help
-    2. Cry, My Beloved Sister
+    2. O My Young Sister, I Cry For You
 ##### Evening
 * Call Kawakami for massage
 * Free Time